Kansas legislation rethink public offender registry rules

 TOPEKA, Kan.
-(KCUR-FM) – Kansas lawmakers are considering making changes to the criminal public offender registry system and cut back on penalties.
+(AP) – Kansas lawmakers are considering making changes to the criminal public offender registry system and cut back on penalties.

 The expansive system that publicly tracks convicted criminals long after they’ve served their time covers a particularly wide range of crimes beyond sex offenses.